devonnaidoo/web-host-service/README.md

 ```
 auth: {
-    user: "", // Enter your email address here
+    user: "Enter your email address here",
-    pass: "" // Enter your email password here
+    pass: "Enter your email password here"
 }
 ```

 and

 ```
-from: "Name Surname < >",
+from: "Name Surname <add email from auth here>",
-to: " ", // Enter the email address you want to send to here
+to: "Enter the email address you want to send to here"
 ```

 ### Prerequisites